SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

       ![](media/deep-links-self-serve/deep-links-gcp-bucket-public4.png)

       > This is *not* your tracking-domain URL; it's the address of the bucket.
-(You can, if you wish, check the files are public by clicking on "Copy URL", then paste taddress into your browser which should open/download the file.)
+(You can, if you wish, check the files are public by clicking on "Copy URL", then paste the address into your browser which should open/download the file.)

 1. Update the Apple file MIME type.